-Funding for General and Waste Funds infrastructure assets is subject to the constraints of rate pegging, which is set annually by the Independent Pricing and Regulatory Tribunal (IPART).
+Funding for Council's General Fund is subject to the constraints of rate pegging, which is set annually by the Independent Pricing and Regulatory Tribunal (IPART).
 The rate pegging amount is often set at a rate below the rate of actual cost of operations and maintenance, and capital construction increases, all which are influenced by aspects such as the cost of labour, materials, energy, increasing community expectations and higher standards (e.g., work, health and safety, environmental approvals, disability inclusion) which all increase the cost of undertaking works.